CONP-PCNO/conp-dataset/tests/README.md

 #### Datalad install **(Setup)**

-This steps runs before every test case mentioned below.
+This step runs before every test case mentioned below.
 To prevent concurrent execution of the command to cause issue, test case for a dataset are queued when the dataset is already being installed.

 #### Has `README.md`